Nelsonville Man Hit With More Drug Charges< < Back to

 According to a news release from the Athens Major Crimes Unit, a “long term investigation” has been going on related to Sheridan’s alleged drug-related activities.
 The investigation allegedly revealed four separate incidents in which Sheridan sold heroin to an informant at a location chosen by Sheridan, which was near Tri-County Career Center.

-The release states that each transaction was for amounts under bulk as defined by the Ohio Revised Code but specific amounts were not noted.
+The release states that each transaction were for amounts under bulk as defined by the Ohio Revised Code but specific amounts were not noted.
 The charges would have been fifth-degree felonies but being in the vicinity of a school upped the charges to fourth-degree.